Research-Reward-Coin/rrc-node/README.md

 ### Is pi-2 replicating pi?

 To run the two replicate contract requests ***contract-replicable*** and ***contract-rejected***, you must have a previous contract id to reference to for the outputs.
 For this reason we recommend that you run a repeatable contract first then use the contract id to update the any of the two replicate ones.
 For example to run the ***contract-replicable*** you must:

 	  $ edit ***contract-repeatable*** inputs section.
 	  $ replace ***precision.zip*** by ***precision-2.zip***.
 	  $ replace the value in digest with: 83048598f51116a035456c500b2718e73b8fa6237ceedff3068043e4997bbc96
 	  $ rrc contract --submit /path/to/rrc-node/example/contract-repeatable.yaml
 	  $ ...
 	  $ xxxx-xx-xx xx:xx:xx RRC Computing >> Requesting the computation of contract [xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx].
 	  $ ...
 	  $ copy xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 	  $ edit ***contract-replicable*** outputs section.
 	  $ replace id_of_the_contract_replicated with xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 	  $ rrc contract --submit /path/to/rrc-node/example/contract-replicable.yaml
 	  $ then check the block when the contract is computed.
 	  $ rrc block
 	  $ You should have a replicate block added, confirmed and an increase of 40 RRC in the node rewards.
 	  $ rrc node --summary

-The same process applies for ***contract-rejected*** except that the submited contract will be rejected since
-***pi*** and ***pi-2*** do not produce the same results for ***precision 10***.
+The same process applies for ***contract-rejected*** except that the submited contract will be rejected since ***pi*** and ***pi-2*** do not produce the same results for ***precision 10***.
 In any case for localhost, the node is always paid for its efforts.
 We have to note that for the network version a block rejecting a contract execution does not mean reward.
 The rewards on the network are based on the majority response.
 If the majority of nodes reject the contract, then they will get the rewards while the minority won't.
 These complexities as you can imagine have a delay impact in the expected robust design of the network version.

 #### Overview of a RRC block

 The RRC network generate a blockchain that has the following structure for a block:

-{
-    "contract": {
-        "container": "9d9785de14f8dfa7bccab81b56aaa816517125fd6a8e7ba5485d81422b3cfbc8",
-        "id": "72ffbd1c31b36ebb75a9ff0cddbac02a0e9c2994ea632ecb0713e19d64702849",
-        "inputs": "4a1d014c12a83283ecf3cd3d685bf9bd7cc94c6a58af46237dd5c08f9b85d927",
-        "outputs": {
-            "computed/pi": "d42997e6d918a969ee2addbc99cd46d447813e977e5c31d201a9b871f8a9d2d6"
-        },
-        "scope": "repeatable"
-    },
-    "genesis": true,
-    "hash": "3f2d8f883817fd789d3f82dea37d6319e7717b4e606c59c94168edd99fca3988",
-    "last": true,
-    "nodes": {
-        "af471328fad0b5f33da62485f3e1a3177a31a03da51f3c827a20715edee9caf1": "confirmed"
-    },
-    "previous": null,
-    "reward": 57.0,
-    "status": "hooked",
-    "timestamps": {
-        "chained": "xxxx-xx-xx xx:xx:xx",
-        "created": "2018-03-17 23:13:30",
-        "hooked": "2018-03-17 23:13:30",
-        "validated": "2018-03-17 23:13:30"
-    }
-}
-$ 2018-xx-xx xx:xx:xx RRC Storing >> Node releasing database...

-By running ***contract-reproducible.yaml*** this time, we have the following block:

     {
         "contract": { <--- The section concerning the RRC contract.